vertigobr/vkpr-old/docs/stacks.md

 ### Velero

 [Velero](https://github.com/vmware-tanzu/velero) gives you tools to back up and restore your Kubernetes cluster resources and persistent volumes.
-You can run Velero with a public cloud platform or on-premises.

 #### Implementation

-By default the **Velero** is disable in *VKPR* installation.
+By default **Velero** is disabled in *VKPR* installation.
 An example of configuration:

 ```yaml
 velero: